 Risk assessment

 A risk assessment is a process for identifying and evaluating these risks.
 It helps organizations to identify the potential severity of each risk and the likelihood that it will occur.
 A risk assessment aims to identify which risks pose the greatest threat to an organization and to develop mitigation strategies to reduce the impact of these risks.
 Many different methods can be used to conduct a risk assessment, but all share the same basic steps: identify the risks, assess the potential impact, and develop mitigation strategies.
+Risk assessment matrices can be used to establish clear criteria for assessing risks within a structured framework.

 Risk analysis is part of risk management.
 It initially focuses on assessing and analyzing potential risks.
-The last step in risk assessment is risk estimation, which aims at determining what risks are likely to impact your plans.
+The last step in risk analysis and assessment is risk estimation, which aims at determining what risks are likely to impact your plans.

 Risk Probabilities